 Backstory and Context

-The final design of the bridge removed the traditional handrails but maintained safety by maintaining a maximum slope of five percent.
+Gehry changed the design of the bridge multiple times but came up with his final plan in 2000.
+The initial design of the bridge was only supposed to be 170 feet but was not approved by Mayor Richard Dailey.
+In response, Gehry developed 10 more designs, some of which were scrapped immediately due to accessibility concerns.
+The final design of the bridge removed the traditional handrails but maintained safety with waist-high walls and a maximum slope of five percent.
 This feature allows access for people of all ages and physical abilities.
 Gehry use of sheet metal allows the bridge to hold a heavy load without problems within the structure caused by its weight.
-The overall aesthetic of the bridge and Gehry's architectural style is known for the allusions created by the sheet metal and abstract design.
+The overall aesthetic of the bridge and Gehry's architectural style is known for the illusions created by the sheet metal and abstract design.

 - BP Pedestrian Bridge. o http://openbuildings.com/buildings/bp-pedestrian-bridge-profile-16250?_show_description=1.

 - The Chicago Public art guide. https://www.cityofchicago.org/content/dam/city/depts/dca/Public%20Art/publicartguide1.pdf.

 - BP Pedestrian Bridge, Architravel .
 Accessed December 17th 2019. https://www.architravel.com/architravel/building/bp-pedestrian-bridge/.

 - Kamin, Blair .
 BP Bridge, Chicago Tribune.
 July 18th 2004.
 Accessed December 17th 2019. https://www.chicagotribune.com/news/ct-xpm-2004-07-18-0407180368-story.html.

 - BP Bridge Facts and Figures, City of Chicago.
 Accessed December 17th 2019. https://www.chicago.gov/city/en/depts/dca/supp_info/millennium_park_-bpbridgefactsandfigures.html.